yaronn/xpath.js/docs/xpath methods.md

 ### `xpath.useNamespaces(mappings)`

-Produces a function with the same signature as `.select()` that evaluates the provided xpath expression using the XML namespace definitions provided in `mapppings`.
+Produces a function with the same signature as [`xpath.select()`](#xpathselectexpression-node-single) that evaluates the provided xpath expression using the XML namespace definitions provided in `mapppings`.

 `mappings` should be an object with namespace prefixes as its property names and namespace URIs as its property values.